locationtech/geomesa/README.md

 * [**geomesa-process**](geomesa-process): analytic processes optimized on GeoMesa data stores.
 * [**geomesa-security**](geomesa-security): adds support for managing security and authorization levels for data stored in GeoMesa.
 * [**geomesa-stream**](geomesa-stream): a GeoMesa library that provides tools to process streams of `SimpleFeatures`.
-* [**geomesa-tools-common**](geomesa-tools): a common set of command line tools for managing features, ingesting and exporting data, configuring tables, and explaining queries in GeoMesa.
+* [**geomesa-tools**](geomesa-tools): a common set of command line tools for managing features, ingesting and exporting data, configuring tables, and explaining queries in GeoMesa.
 * [**geomesa-utils**](geomesa-utils): stores our GeoHash implementation and other general library functions unrelated to Accumulo.
 This sub-project contains any helper tools for geomesa.
 Some of these tools such as the GeneralShapefileIngest have Map/Reduce components, so the geomesa-utils JAR lives on HDFS.
 * [**geomesa-web**](geomesa-web): web services for accessing GeoMesa.
 * [**geomesa-z3**](geomesa-z3): the implementation of Z3, GeoMesa's space-filling Z-order curve.